ProjectX-VJTI/ProjectX-Ideas-2024/Tasks/Task3.md

 3. Your implementation need not be exact accurate upto the decimals, as long as its approximate, its correct.

+4. Only consider upto n=4 n-grams

-4. Your submission will consist of your code + the screenshots of what your code gives for the above 2 test cases.
+5. Your submission will consist of your code + the screenshots of what your code gives for the above 2 test cases.